 Contact your lender with any questions about how an AVM report was used in conjunction with your loan.
 Each lender has its own policies regarding when and how AVMs are used, so your lender is the best source for information about an AVM used in your loan process.

 Should you have questions about the AVM report or other outcomes you received, please contact your lender with any questions about how an AVM report was used in conjunction with your loan.
 Each lender has their own policies regarding when and how AVMs are used, so your lender is the best source for information about an AVM used in your loan process.
-The CFPB has additional information about the disclosure of appraisals and other written valuations, click here to access this website.
+The CFPB has additional information about the disclosure of appraisals and other written valuations.